About

 Overview

 The NOAA Hydrometeorology Testbed (HMT) is a joint OAR—NWS testbed motivated to make "communities that are more resilient to the impacts of extreme precipitation on lives, property, water supply and ecosystems.
-HMT is co-managed by the OAR Physical Sciences Division, and the NWS Weather Prediction Center in partnership with the National Water Center.
+HMT is co-managed by the Physical Sciences Laboratory in OAR and the NWS Weather Prediction Center in partnership with the National Water Center.

 The mission of the testbed is "Improving forecasts of extreme precipitation and forcings for hydrologic prediction."
 HMT supports both OAR and NWS strategic objectives.